Trilogy: Past Present Future

-Trilogy: Past Present Future (or simply Trilogy) is a 1980 album by the American singer Frank Sinatra.
-The triple album included his last Top 40 hit: "Theme from New York, New York."
+Trilogy: Past Present Future (or simply Trilogy) is the fifty-fifth studio album by American singer Frank Sinatra, released in March 1980 through Reprise.
+The triple album included his last top 40 hit, "Theme from New York, New York".

 Album concept

 Each of the album's three records was conceived as an individual work portraying a different time epoch, and each was arranged by one of Sinatra's major collaborators: Billy May (The Past), Don Costa (The Present), and Gordon Jenkins (The Future).
 Nelson Riddle also contributed the arrangement of "Something" for The Present.